-- · general economic conditions in the markets in which we sell our products and the impact on consumers and retailers; - the level of competition in the mattress and pillow industry; - our ability to align our cost structure with a reduced level of sales in the current economic environment;
+- general economic conditions in the markets in which we sell our products and the impact on consumers and retailers; - the level of competition in the mattress and pillow industry; - our ability to align our cost structure with sales in the current economic environment; - our ability to effectively sell our products through our distribution channels in volumes sufficient to drive growth and leverage our cost structure and advertising spending; - our ability to reduce costs;

-- our ability to effectively sell our products through our distribution channels in volumes sufficient to drive growth and leverage our cost structure and advertising spending; - · our ability to continuously improve our products to offer new and enhanced consumer benefits, better quality and reduced costs; - our ability to maintain efficient, timely and cost-effective production and utilization of our manufacturing capacity; - the efficiency and effectiveness of our advertising campaigns and other marketing programs in building product and brand awareness, driving traffic to our distribution channels and increasing sales; - our ability to continue to successfully execute our strategic initiatives; - · our ability to successfully identify and respond to emerging trends in the mattress and pillow industry; - our ability to maintain public association of our brand with premium products, including overcoming any impact on our brand caused by some of our customers seeking to sell our products at a discount to our recommended price; and - the level of consumer acceptance of our products.
+- our ability to maintain efficient, timely and cost-effective production and utilization of our manufacturing capacity; - our ability to successfully identify and respond to emerging trends in the mattress and pillow industry; and - our ability to maintain public association of our brand with premium products, including overcoming any impact on our brand caused by some of our customers seeking to sell our products at a discount to our recommended price.

-Our sales growth is increasingly dependent on our ability to increase product sales in our existing retail accounts and actions taken to increase sales growth may not be effective.
+Our sales growth is dependent upon our ability to implement strategic initiatives and actions taken to increase sales growth may not be effective.